PaulineRoca/AIP2016/Info-2/EXERCICES-2/python-exercices-02.md

 Let us write a function that, given the binary representation of a number as a string of '0' and '1', returns its value as a integer.

 1. Let us first suppose that we want to convert a string containing exactly 8 binary digits (e.g. '01011010') into decimal.
 How would you do that?

 . . .

+Here is a proposal:

 ```python
 def todec8bits(s):